Sohrab Khan Sarki

-Sohrab Khan Sarki (born 30 July 1968) is a Pakistani politician who has been a member of the Provincial Assembly of Sindh since August 2018.
-He previously had been a member of the Provincial Assembly of Sindh, from May 2013 to May 2018.
+Sohrab Khan Sarki (born 30 July 1968) is a Pakistani politician who had been a member of the Provincial Assembly of Sindh from August 2018 till August 2023.
+He previously had been a member of the Provincial Assembly of Sindh from May 2013 to May 2018.

 Early life and education

 He was born on 30 July 1968 in Jacobabad.

 He has a degree of Bachelor of Medicine and Bachelor of Surgery from Dow Medical College.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-15 (Jacobabad-cum-Kashmore-I) in the 2013 Sindh provincial election.

 He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from PS-2 (Jacobabad-II) in the 2018 Sindh provincial election.